IyeViking/Midnight-Prefresh-Discord-Theme/README.md

 A tweaked and edited version of [Midnight](https://refact0r.github.io/midnight-discord/) by refact0r

-vencord/betterdiscord (or client that supports theme files) download the theme file, Prefresh-Midnight.theme.css. there should be a download button on the top right of the page. drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)
+vencord/betterdiscord (or client that supports theme files) download the theme file, [Prefresh-Midnight.theme.css](https://github.com/IyeViking/Midnight-Prefresh-Discord-Theme/releases), it's in a .zip file since Github won't let me upload a .css file to releases. drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)

 credits